 Temperature qualification is the process of qualifying and certification of assets which are used for critical applications.
 This ensures that the tested item is capable of maintaining the specified critical parameters throughout the entire area under normal operating conditions.
 Such a test and certification will provide an insight into the performance aspects of the equipment or the enclosed area.

-Temperature is a major parameter to be tested for qualifying an equipment.
+Temperature is a major parameter to be tested for qualifying equipment.
 However, this need not be the only parameter or the main parameter to be tested depending on the application and type of equipment.
 In the article, we mainly explain about Temperature Qualification.

 This is often a subject of confusion which we will like to clarify.
-In brief terms, qualification is much more elaborate process than a mapping study.
+In brief terms, qualification is a much more elaborate process than a mapping study.
 A mapping study only analyzes the distribution of temperature and humidity (if applicable).
 The result will show whether the distribution is uniform.
 Mapping study is only one part of the qualification process.
 The qualification procedure has a lot of other verification and tests.
 These are to check whether all the major equipment is installed and being operated properly.
-Also whether they are capable of achieving the desired temperature and humidity.
-Eg. If a cold room is qualified for 1-8 Deg C, it means that the entire cold room and associated machines are capable of maintaining the temperature of 2-8°C. Nowadays all international pharmaceutical companies prefer their distributors to have qualification for their critical assets such as cold rooms, vans, boxes etc.
+Also, it will check whether they are capable of achieving the desired temperature and humidity.
+Eg. If a cold room is qualified for 2-8 Deg C, it means that the entire cold room and associated machines are capable of maintaining the temperature of 2-8°C. Nowadays all international pharmaceutical companies prefer their distributors to have qualification for their critical assets such as cold rooms, vans, boxes etc.

 Assets and equipment which require Temperature Qualification

-The following are some of the major assets for which the process is applicable and temperature is one of the main factors to be tested:
+The following are some of the major assets for which the process is applicable and the temperature is one of the main factors to be tested:

-- Cold room for keeping medicine, vaccine, food , consumer goods etc.
+- Cold room for keeping medicine, vaccine, food, consumer goods etc.

 - Refrigerators for keeping medicines, vaccines.